runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 Some Xhal'fae also trade in jewelry and ancient coinage found in ancient Aeldar ruins.

 Dragons don't really have a currency, instead operating mostly on favors (though many do still hoard stocks of Ael currencies and other valuables).

+### Wages and Exchange rates

+Daily wage of an unskilled laborer
+Daily wage of a guild artisan
+Daily wage of a soldier

+Cost of one night's stay at an in
+Cost of a basic meal
+Cost of 1 kg of grain

+Annual Costs of living
+Poor
+Middle
+Wealthy

 ## Science